Get insider access

 4. Best Budget Beats Headphones

 If you're shopping for a pair of budget headphones, the best option from this brand are the Beats Flex Wireless.
 These lightweight earbuds come in a few bright colors and have a flexible neck cable.
-Although they lack in-ear stabilizers like the Beats Fit Pro True Wireless, they're comfortable, well-built, and will stay in your ears if you use them for workouts.
+Although they lack in-ear stabilizers like the Beats Fit Pro True Wireless, they're comfortable and well-built, and they will stay in your ears if you use them for workouts.
 They last about 11 hours continuously, so they can get you through your daily commute and workday without recharging.
 Apple users will appreciate their W1 chip, making it simpler to pair them with iOS devices like iPhones.

 See our review